 - From Greyman’s review: “…(U)nderestimating probable risk (while it might enhance your mental and physical health, the optimism bias can also lead you to engage in unhealthy behavior, like smoking).”

-Publishers Weekly: “While the studies he presents will entertain any reader, such as why some people really do die of a broken heart or why your boss really is just a jerk, few really astonish.
+Publishers Weekly, reviewing Kidding Ourselves: “While the studies he presents will entertain any reader, such as why some people really do die of a broken heart or why your boss really is just a jerk, few really astonish.
 Hallinan’s attempts to legitimize his anecdotes through research and experiment fall flat and often amount to obvious explanations.
 Nevertheless, it’s accessible pop science that provides a good laugh and some great dinner conversation.”